TimFenwick15/Pi0-Media-Controller/README.md

 [288576.292403] hid-generic 0003:1D6B:0104.001A: input,hidraw0: USB HID v1.01 Device [HID 1d6b:0104] on usb-0000:00:14.0-2/input0
 ```

+## To dos
+- Choose GPIO for other controls: have a rotary encoder, joystick, button+LED
+- Map each of these to a media function: play/pause, vol up, vol down, mute (encoder clcik perhaps), next track, previous track
+- Could I add a microphone mute?
+- Install media.c, and run it on startup
+- Pi power management.
+For now, a power off button.
+Button that runs a script containing a shutdown command
+- Perhaps make an OS for this task in Buildroot.
+I've tried setting up a USB gadget in Buildroot before with no success.
+The eLinux link looked useful though

 ## Links
 Working with RPi and SD cards on Linux: https://www.thirtythreeforty.net/posts/2020/01/mastering-embedded-linux-part-3-buildroot/